-Since 1989, Public Safety and Criminal Justice Agencies Have Added the Most FTEs
+Since 1989 Public Safety and Criminal Justice Agencies Have Added the Most FTEs

-Figure 8 shows that public safety and criminal justice agencies have significantly increased in the last 10 years (over 16,000 FTEs).
+Figure 8 shows that public safety and criminal justice agencies have significantly increased in the past 10 years (nearly 28,000 FTEs).

-The number of FTEs at health and human services increased until 1995 and has since decreased by over 10,000 FTEs.
+The number of FTEs at health and human services increased until 1995 and has since decreased by almost 10,000 FTEs.

-Business and economic development agencies decreased by over 1,000 FTEs in the last 10 years mainly due to decreases at the Texas Workforce Commission.
+Business and economic development agencies decreased by nearly 2,000 FTEs in the last 10 years mainly due to decreases at the Texas Workforce Commission.

-The Number of FTEs in Articles With Fewer Than 10,000 FTEs Has Grown in the Last 10 Years, But Has Not Changed Significantly Over the Last 5 Years
+The Number of FTEs in Articles With Fewer than 10,000 FTEs Has Grown in the Past 10 Years, But Has Not Changed Significantly Over the Past Five Years decreased the number of their FTEs since 1995.

 As Figure 9 shows, general government and natural resources agencies have experienced significant growth since 1989.
-General government agencies added 2,008 FTEs, and natural resources agencies added 1,470.
-Nearly all of this increase took place prior to 1994.
-Judiciary and regulatory agencies also increased in the last 10 years: judiciary by 303 FTEs and regulatory by 612.
+General government agencies added 1,713 FTEs, and natural resources agencies added 1,395.
+Both articles, however, have